GantMan/Public_Speaking_Hits/README.md

 * "Looks like we've got a little glitch in the system.
 I guess that's what I get for using technology from the 90s." - [chatGPT](https://chat.openai.com/chat)
 * "Well that's one way to make an exit" - [Gant Laborde](https://gantlaborde.com/)
 * "The rest of my presentation will be done via interpretive dance" - _Anon_
+* Use the talk to justify the situation, if you're talking about how hard it is to do things in production say "This is a prime example" - [Swyx](https://twitter.com/swyx)
 </details>

 <details>